Bruins Wrap: Panthers Surge Past Boston With Strong Third Period In Game 2

 ONE BIG TAKEAWAY

-The return of Sam Bennett to Florida’s lineup gave the Panthers the added boost they were missing in game one.
-Florida was able to clog up the lanes and force Boston to turn the puck over 15 times throughout the game.
+The return of Sam Bennett to Florida’s lineup gave the Panthers the added boost they were missing in Game 1.
+Florida clogged up the passing lanes and forced Boston to turn the puck over 15 times throughout the game.

 After a scoreless first, Bennett got the scoring started just 1:42 into the second for his first of the postseason.
-The center missed the last month of the regular season with a lower-body injury logged 16:15 minutes of ice time registering three hits and seven shots on goal.
+The center missed the last month of the regular season with a lower-body injury and logged 16:15 minutes of ice time, registering three hits and seven shots on goal.

 STARS OF THE GAME